karenpayneoregon/dyynamic-sql-where-in/readme.md

 ![img](assets/figure5.png)

-Example where this might be used.
+Example where this might be used also for web solutions.

 ![img](assets/figure1.png)